aws-samples/aws-cdk-ecs-refarch-moodle/README.md

    - Configure `app-config/serviceReplicaDesiredCount` in `src/cdk/cdk.json` to set the number of replicas
    - Optionally adjust `app-config/serviceHealthCheckGracePeriodSeconds` from 1800 to 300 seconds after initial deployment
    - Run `cdk diff` to preview changes, then `cdk deploy --all` to apply

-1. **(Optional - only required if you followed Option 2 for manual certificate setup)** Configure CloudFront access:
-   - Create DNS records for your domain pointing to the CloudFront distribution from the `CLOUDFRONTDNSNAME` output
-   - If using Route 53: Create Alias records (A and AAAA) pointing to the CloudFront distribution
-   - If using another DNS provider: Create a CNAME record pointing to the CloudFront distribution DNS name
-   - Example: `moodle.example.com` → `abcd1234efgh.cloudfront.net`
-   - **Note:** If you followed Option 1 (automated Route 53 setup), Alias records were created automatically during deployment

 ## Cleanup